Yashvinishetty/Websites-Monitor-and-Report-F-Secure/README.md

 D. **Logging**

-The tool will generate a log file (monitor.log) in the project directory.
+The tool will generate a log file (monitoring.log) in the project directory.
 This log file contains information about checked URLs, their status, and response times.